lindh/lindh.github.io/students.md

 ---

 # Supervised Students
-The students are with Department of Social Informatics, Kyoto University if not specified otherwise.
+The students are with Department of Social Informatics, Kyoto University, if not specified otherwise.

+(Last updated: Sep.
+2020)

 ## Ph.D.
 Students
 - Huichen Chou (Ongoing, enrolled in Apr.
 2019)